CircuitVerse/Blog/content/posts/Naman_GSoC26_final_report.md

 ---

-## What is still to come

-Organizations lays a foundation, and there is plenty that can be built on top of it:

-- **Institutional single sign-on.** Letting institutions connect their own identity provider so members sign in with their existing college or university accounts, rather than maintaining separate CircuitVerse credentials.
-- **Custom branding.** Letting an institution give its organization page its own look, and potentially its own subdomain.
-- **Continued polish.** Richer organization pages and smaller improvements as institutions start using it and tell us what they need.
+## Found a bug or have an idea?

-If you run into a bug while using Organizations, or you have an idea for something that would genuinely make it more useful, open an issue on the [CircuitVerse repository](https://github.com/CircuitVerse/CircuitVerse/issues).
-Feedback from people actually using it is what shapes what gets built next.
+Organizations is new, and the best way to shape where it goes is to tell us how it works for you.
+If you run into a bug while using it, or you have an idea for something that would make Organizations more useful, open an issue on the [CircuitVerse repository](https://github.com/CircuitVerse/CircuitVerse/issues).

+Real feedback from people like you using it is what decides what gets built next.

 ---

 ## For the developers: how it was built